b67-engineering/intellij-reek-plugin/README.md

 # intellij-reek-plugin
+[Reek Linter Plugin](https://github.com/troessner/reek) for JetBrains products - IntelliJ and RubyMine

 ## TODO

 - [ ] Split base into b67-engineering/intellij-linter-base
-- [ ] Support bundler
+- [x] Support bundler
-- [ ] Add notification that reek can't be found
+- [x] Add notification that reek can't be found
 - [ ] Disable plugin if there is no reek
 - [ ] Tests
 - [ ] Readme, docs
+- [ ] Omit whitespaces when highlighting line